What Is A Prescription Drug Rehab?

 Regarding insomnia, CBT techniques can be used to test the assumptions that may exacerbate the problem.
 Mindfulness-based techniques can help individuals fall asleep, as well as train them not to panic when sleep evades them.

-Prescription drug abuse has become a major problem in the U.S. with painkiller misuse reaching epidemic levels in recent years.
+Prescription drug abuse has become a major problem in the U.S., with painkiller misuse reaching epidemic levels in recent years.
 One of the important ways to combat this problem is to help people become more educated about the dangers of prescription drug addiction.
-Unfortunately many people are unaware of the problems that can occur when using prescriptions for anxiety, pain or sleep medication.
+Unfortunately, many people are unaware of the problems that can occur when using prescriptions for anxiety, pain or sleep medication.

 It is important for everyone to learn more about prescription drugs because many Americans are prescribed medication and unintentionally become addicted.
 Others may use prescription drugs for non-medical reasons believing them to be safe simply because they are legal.
 With all of the myths and misconceptions about prescription drugs, it is crucial for people to familiarize themselves with the true facts.

 Overdoses have become an insidious problem in the U.S., particularly overdoses from opioid painkillers which cause about 45 deaths a day.
-Overdose deaths have reached unprecedented rates in the past decade as people become more addicted to prescription drugs.
+Overdose deaths have reached unprecedented rates in the past decade as more people become addicted to prescription drugs.
 The number of prescription overdose deaths is now greater than the number of deaths from heroin and cocaine combined.

-Prescriptions can Cause Tolerance and Withdrawal
+Prescriptions can cause tolerance and withdrawal

 One of the tell-tale signs that indicate that someone has developed an addiction is when they start to develop a tolerance to a certain drug.
 Most people start to develop a tolerance to alcohol and need to drink more and more of it over time to feel drunk.
-Although some people may mistakenly believe that you can’t develop a tolerance to prescription medications the reality is that many people do.
+Although some people may mistakenly believe that you can’t develop a tolerance to prescription medications, the reality is that many people do.

 Once someone needs to take a higher dose of a medication to get the same effects, it signifies the early stages of addiction.
 Long-term prescription drug use can also lead to withdrawal symptoms, another clear sign that you are addicted.
-People who don’t get their regular dose of medication may experience feels of nausea, headaches, irritability and other typical withdrawal symptoms.
+People who don’t get their regular dose of medication may experience feelings of nausea, headaches, irritability and other typical withdrawal symptoms.

-Numerous Types of Medications are Addictive
+Numerous types of medications are addictive

 There are certain ways to tell if someone in your life is struggling with an addiction to prescription drugs.
 You may notice changes in their behavior and physical appearance such as weight gain or loss as well as sleep changes.
 They also might seem irritable and depressed or seem to be having problems in work or school.